cdap-solutions/mmds/mmds-plugins/docs/MLPredictor-sparkcompute.md

 **schema:** The output schema, which must include the prediction field.
 Must only contain fields from the input schema and the new prediction field.

-**modelDataset:** The name of the fileset that stores trained models.
-Defaults to 'models'.
-This should be set to the same value used by the ModelTrainer that trained the model.

-**modelMetaDataset:** The name of the table that stores model metadata.
-Defaults to 'modelmeta'.
-This should be set to the same value used by the ModelTrainer that trained the model.